peggyo/tmp/Project steps.md

 There are a number of ways that this can be implemented, so it is not fully addressed here.
 Here is one option:

   - Your client side REST API test still requires the web server app where the API resides to be running, so deploy that in the same way as described when using MongoDB.
   - The client HTML and JS files used for your tests can be placed under the app server's Public directory.
   - Access the Client side tests via a browser with a path to the HTML test file by typing it into the Browser address, or adding a link in your Web server app's page.
 For example:
           Example URL:
               http://[DO IP]:[port]/TestAPI.HTML

 Some students opt for more separation from their server app.
 Some incorportated the REST API into their existing server app.
 Deployment steps may vary, but by this stage you've had practice.

 ## Trouble Shooting

-If you have errors when you deploy, here are some things to check.
-Sometimes it is easy from the error message to figure out what went wrong, but some can be misleading.
+If you have errors when you deploy, some things to check.
+Sometimes it is easy from the error message to figure out what went wrong, but some error messages can be misleading.

 Based on issues raised in the Piazza forums, one of the most common problems is a port conflict.

-    You can use the following commands to see which processes are running on your droplet:
+  - You can use the following commands to see which processes are running on your droplet:
     - *DO#*`ps aux | grep node`   // shows a list of processes running with node.
         This will show you if you are running any servers that use node.
 The first number is the PID. ***If the process is yours and HAS ALREADY BEEN GRADED*** you can kill it:
         - DO#*`kill XXXX`  // where XXXX is the PID (process id) number

-    This command will tell you if a port is in use.
+  - This command will tell you if a port is in use.
 If you find the port is busy, open and use a different port.
     - *DO#*`sudo netstat -nlp | grep :8080`   // Shows if a process is running on port 8080.
 Substitute the port you want to use, and you can see if it is already busy.

-    If you must use a different port, open the port as described in "DEPLOYMENT STEPS" #3, above, and change the port in your code, too.
+  - If you must use a different port, open the port as described in "DEPLOYMENT STEPS" #3, above, and change the port in your code, too.

 Other problems include forgetting to install your dependencies, and when using MongoDB, forgetting to set up your .env file on DO and/or whitelist the DO IP.
 Make use of the debugging tools taught in the lectures and sections, and use Piazza as a helpful resource.